General Information

 Students

-With an enrollment of more than 36,000 students, CU Boulder is the largest of the four-campus University of Colorado system.
-The student population comes from every state in the nation and about 100 foreign countries.
+With an enrollment of nearly 39,000 students, CU Boulder is the largest of the four-campus University of Colorado system.
+The student population comes from every state in the nation and almost 100 foreign countries.
 Many different ethnic, religious, academic and social backgrounds are represented, fostering the development of a multicultural academic community that enriches each student's educational experience.

 Faculty